 Today, the three Es—energy, environmental stewardship and economic development—continue to drive everything we do to sustain the Tennessee Valley region.
 We hew to our original mission to “serve the people to make life better” as laid out by President Franklin Delano Roosevelt when he signed to TVA Act in 1933.

-“TVA generation is clean and getting cleaner – 54% of our energy supply is from carbon-free sources, making TVA a leader in reducing CO2 emissions.
-By the end of 2020, TVA carbon emissions will be down 60% from 2005 levels, with the goal of a 70% reduction by 2030, while continuing our commitment to provide affordable and reliable energy in support of sustainable economic growth in the Tennessee Valley.”—Rebecca Tolene, V.P.
+“TVA generation is clean and getting cleaner – nearly 60% of our energy supply is from carbon-free sources, making TVA a leader in reducing CO2 emissions.
+We have achieved a 63% reduction in carbon emissions since 2005 levels, with a plan to achieve a 70% reduction by 2030, and a path to about 80% by 2035, while continuing our commitment to provide low-cost and reliable energy in support of sustainable economic growth in the Tennessee Valley.”—Rebecca Tolene, V.P.
 Environment and TVA Chief Sustainability Officer

 We carry out our mission through the adoption of policies, strategies and programs that support our dedication to sustainability—today and for the future.
 Among these are: